heig-AMT/stack/README.md

 The same setup will be available, but in addition, the selenium image will be running too.

-**Note**: The e2e topology uses the gamify container that is stored on GitHub repository.
-The local topology uses the local gamify container.

 ## Mockups

 Our prototypes are visible on [Figma](https://www.figma.com/file/gR04fKmQQZCZzwVC8SAbx3/Web?node-id=1%3A117).